-Dec 5 Gerda Verbickaite
+Dec 5, 2018 Gerda Verbickaite

 During his time on stage, he discussed the new, shifted dynamic of power between the consumers and the sellers, which has fundamentally transformed the sales funnel into a flywheel.

-These changes are driving companies towards higher transparency, and instead of fighting against it, to nourish one must adapt to the change and place the customer at the center of the circular equation, instead of in a linear funnel.
+These changes are driving companies towards higher transparency, and instead of fighting against it, one must adapt to the change and place the customer at the center of the circular equation, instead of in a linear funnel.

-“It used to be, that if you want to build a great product, your product has to be 10 times better.
-The new version of that is: Your customer experience has to be 10 times better than your competition.”
+It used to be that if you wanted to build a great product, your product had to be 10 times better.
+The new version of that is that your customer experience has to be 10 times better than your competition.
 The companies such as Uber, Dollar Shave Club, and Spotify had their breakthroughs because of their simple -and-smooth approach towards customers.
 They have created a whole new playbook on how to grow your startup and scaleup.

 During his fireside chat, Brian stated, that the attitude in employee activism has recently changed.
-He said, that the wall between the employer and employee has been broken, yet there is still a huge trust issue in many companies to be fixed.
+The wall between the employer and employee has been broken, yet there is still a huge trust issue in many companies to be fixed.
 Brian advises companies to embrace the change, because the worst you can do is fight these trends.
 A lot of companies spend their time building the best, most unique product, in order to attract customers.
 In today’s day and age, you need to think about your company’s culture in a very similar way – to be valuable to your customers.

 As the discussion was nearing to its end, Brian shared one of the mistakes that he wish he knew back when he started Hubspot.
 Brian admitted wishing that he would have hired more people who were not his friends from school and who looked and sounded alike.
 Hiring people who are too similar to you creates a vicious circle in which it becomes harder and harder to reach talent which is different to you.
 Diversity helps in decision-making.
 And it helps the most when you make those decisions early on.